Make it yourself

-The firm's talent scouts chose models from drama schools and beauty parades, picking artists who they believed were 'going places'.
+Talent scouts chose models from drama schools and beauty parades, picking artists who they believed were 'going places'.
 The patterns show that they knew their stuff.
 Among those pictured in 'Woolies' Woolies' were the Gurkhas' champion and absolutely fabulous Joanna Lumley, and the shaken but not stirred Persuader and super-sauve James Bond, Roger Moore.

-You can see more window displays and paper patterns in our tribute to Woolies fashion - The Easter Parade, here in the fashion and Ladybird gallery of the Woolworths Museum.
+You can see more window displays and paper patterns in our tribute to Woolies fashion - The Easter Parade, here in the Fashion and Ladybird gallery of the Woolworths Museum.
 Why not take a look?